mist64/cbmbus_doc/3 Commodore DOS.md

 ## Status Codes

-Finally, here is some more information on the status codes and messages the unit sends through command channel.
+Finally, here is some more information on the status codes and messages the unit sends through the command channel.

 The first decimal digit encodes the category of the error.